Optimal or Greedy Decision Trees? Revisiting their Objectives, Tuning, and Performance: Extended Review of Previous Comparisons

-Papers that propose new ODT methods typically aim to train a decision tree with a given size constraint that achieves the best out-of-sample performance. \citet{nijssen2007mining, nijssen2010dl8_constraints} compare their optimal DL8 algorithm with J48, an implementation of C4.5.
-When trained on the same discretized data, without a depth limit, but with the same minimum support constraint, DL8 is significantly better for 9 out of 20 data sets and worse for one, while yielding trees that are 1.5 times larger than J48.
-However, when J48 is trained without the minimum support constraint and with the non-discretized data, J48 outperforms DL8 on out-of-sample accuracy for most data sets.
+\paragraph{Comparisons in ODT papers.} Papers that propose new ODT methods typically aim to train a decision tree with a given size constraint that achieves the best out-of-sample performance. \citet{nijssen2007mining, nijssen2010dl8_constraints} compare their optimal DL8 algorithm with J48, an implementation of C4.5.
+When trained on the same discretized data, without a depth limit, but with the same minimum support constraint, DL8 is significantly better for 9 out of 20 datasets and worse for one, while yielding trees that are 1.5 times larger than J48.
+However, when J48 is trained without the minimum support constraint and with the non-discretized data, J48 outperforms DL8 on out-of-sample accuracy for most datasets.

-\citet{bertsimas2017optimal} develop the optimal MIP method OCT and compare it with CART on real and synthetic data.
-When CART is constrained to the same depth limit as OCT (up to depth four), they conclude that OCT, on average, has a statistically significant 1-2\% better out-of-sample accuracy (Claim~\ref{claim:oos_accuracy}).
-The largest difference is observed at depth two.
-They hypothesize that the smaller difference for depths three and four is the result of OCT not reaching optimality within their time limit.
-When CART is run with a depth limit of ten, it is negligibly better than OCT at depth four.

-The main restriction of their analysis is the scalability of OCT.
-Because of this, they restrict synthetic data analysis to data sets with only 100 instances and two continuous features.
-They also experiment with data sets up to 1600 instances, but only on ground truth trees of depth two.
-When training OCT on the synthetic data, they set the maximum depth to the true depth, which prevents overfitting.

-\citet{verwer2019learning} compare the optimal MIP methods BinOCT, DTIP \citep{verwer2017flexible}, and OCT with depth-constrained CART on data sets with a few thousand instances.
-They report results without hyperparameter tuning and observe that the ODTs are significantly better for depths two and three and slightly better for depth four (Claim~\ref{claim:oos_accuracy}).
+\citet{verwer2019learning} compare the optimal MIP methods BinOCT, DTIP \citep{verwer2017flexible}, and OCT with depth-constrained CART on datasets with a few thousand instances.
+They report results without hyperparameter tuning and observe that the ODTs are significantly better for depths two and three and slightly better for depth four (Open Question~\ref{oq:accuracy}).

 \citet{lin2020generalized_sparse} propose GOSDT, an ODT method with a sparsity coefficient.
-They conclude that GOSDT obtains a better accuracy-interpretability trade-off than other methods, including CART (Claim~\ref{claim:interpretability}).
-This is based on an experiment on six small data sets with a coarse binarization applied to both GOSDT and CART.
+They conclude that GOSDT obtains a better accuracy-interpretability trade-off than other methods, including CART (Open Question~\ref{oq:accuracy}).
+This is based on an experiment on six small datasets with a coarse binarization applied to both GOSDT and CART.
 CART is tuned using the maximum depth parameter (from one to six), instead of tuning the complexity-cost as is normally done.
 They tune GOSDT using complexity-cost tuning without a depth limit.